BeaconCMS/beacon/CONTRIBUTING.md

 ## Guidelines

-First some guidelines that we follow to keep the project organized:

 * Issues aligned with our [roadmap](https://github.com/BeaconCMS/beacon_live_admin/blob/main/ROADMAP.md) have higher priority and those are [labeled as roadmap](https://github.com/BeaconCMS/beacon/labels/roadmap)
 * [Bugs](https://github.com/BeaconCMS/beacon/labels/bug) tend to have higher priority unless they are of minor impact